2021-2022 School Year

 Families have 10 business days to accept or decline - March 31st

 How does the lottery work?

 All eligible students who apply will receive a spot at Atlas as long as we have spots available in that grade level.
-Atlas does not discriminate on the basis of race, religion, economic status, gender identity or expression, national origin, language, special education needs, ability status, or any other identity.
+Atlas does not discriminate based on race, religion, economic status, gender identity or expression, national origin, language, special education needs, ability status, or any other identity.
 Again, all eligible students who apply will be accepted.
-However, if the number of applicants exceeds capacity, Atlas will hold a public lottery on the date specified in the enrollment timeline.
+However, if the number of applicants exceeds capacity, Atlas will hold a public lottery on the enrollment timeline specified.

 - Children of faculty & staff

 - Siblings of students currently enrolled as of the lottery date

 - Students who reside in the 63108 or 63110 zip codes

 - Students who qualify for free and reduced lunch

 - Other student applicants

 What is the timeline for accepting/declining an offer?